What is a Design Brief and How to Perfect it? [With Examples from UX Experts]

 When you commission a design project, regardless of the industry it is in, it is important to communicate all the important details about the project to the designing team to ensure that the project goes smoothly and brings the desired results within the decided timeframe.
 A design brief ensures that this information is communicated well to both parties, the client, and the design team.

-A UX brief is a document stating all the necessary information a UX design agency may need to start working on a project.
+A UX brief is a document stating all the necessary information a UI UX design agency may need to start working on a project.
 Imagine you want a design agency to help you design a product, without the UI/UX design brief, the project will not be clearly defined and it may also suffer from miscommunication, missed deadlines, inconsistent deliverables, and poor results.

 To be able to understand it better, let’s elaborate on it a little.